llambdaa/bash-tutorial-se/README.md

 There is simply not much to visualize since bash itself is very </br> system-near.
 However, there are many concepts we can explore by working with the system.

-Honestly, the syntax is sophisticated and especially for noobies seems cryptic and intimidating. </br>
+Honestly, the syntax is sophisticated and especially for newbies seems cryptic and intimidating. </br>
 This is because bash is very nuanced - its short syntax forces extremely high semantic density. </br>
 One wrong token in the wrong context can blow up your work, especially when working with arrays </br>
 and evaluating expressions.
-Hence, we only focus on simple behaviour and predictable semantics. </br>
+Hence, we only focus on simple behavior and predictable semantics. </br>
 But for the ones interested, I provide [cheat sheets](#Cheat-Sheets) and additional information.

 So, the overall goal is to show you what is **theoretically** possible. </br>